-Phishing is a kind of technique where Attacker also called as Phisher tries to gain access or sensitive information from user or victim.
-This attack comes under Social Engineering attack where personal confidential data such as login credentials, credit card details, etc are tried to gain from the victim with human interaction by an attacker.
-It happens in this way, the attacker dupes a victim into opening a malicious link via an email, instant message on apps like WhatsApp or from a text message.
-Clicking on the link may lead to install malicious software, exposing the sensitive information, freezing of system which is called a Ransomware attack.
+Phishing is a technique where an Attacker, also called Phisher, tries to gain access or sensitive information from the user or victim.
+This attack comes under the Social Engineering attack, where personal confidential data such as login credentials, credit card details, etc., are tried to gain from the victim with human interaction by an attacker.
+In this way, the attacker dupes a victim into opening a malicious link via an email, instant message on apps like WhatsApp, or a text message.
+Clicking on the link may lead to installing malicious software, exposing sensitive information, and freezing the system, called a Ransomware attack.
 The goal of this attack is mostly due to the bad intentions of the attacker.
 This may include shutting down the system, gaining the funds, money, harming the third-party victim in any possible way.

-Phishing is of the simplest kind of cyberattack but still effective and dangerous.
-As the phishers try to exploit the users directly, which does not involve exploiting the technical vulnerability.
-Nowadays everyone is having access to the Internet and Digital Evolution is taking place, one should have proper knowledge of this kind of Attacks to avoid any kind of loss in the future.
+Phishing is of the simplest kind of cyberattack but still effective and dangerous as the phishers try to exploit the users directly, which does not involve exploiting the technical vulnerability.
+Nowadays, everyone has access to the Internet, and Digital Evolution is taking place; one should have proper knowledge of this kind of Attack to avoid any kind of loss in the future.

-In this Article, we will have look at some important aspects of Phishing Attacks which will be helpful to you.
+This article will look at some essential aspects of Phishing Attacks, which will help you.

 Types of Phishing Attack

 Spear Phishing attack is specifically targeted on Individual or organization.
-It targets the specific group where everyone is having certain in common.
-In a spear phishing, Attackers often collect personal information about their target and use it.
-This increases the probability of success as victim tricks into believing the information.
+Therefore, it targets the specific group where everyone is having certain in common.
+In spear phishing, Attackers often collect personal information about their target and use it.
+This increases the probability of success as the victim tricks into believing the information.

-In this attack, Attacker clones the original email which was delivered previously and modifies it in such a way that it looks legitimate but contains malicious link or malware.
+In this attack, the Attacker clones the original email delivered previously and modified it to look legitimate but contains malicious links or malware.
 Then sends it to target while still maintaining the sender address by address spoofing.
-The mail looks like it was re-send of original with some or no changes.
+As a result, the mail looks like it was re-sent of original with some or no changes.

 This attack is carried out by sending a text message and asking to provide confidential information.
 Or by a voice calling to the victim and faking as some genuine official person, the attacker asks the user to provide sensitive details or asks to perform some activity.

-The former is called as SMS phishing and later one is called Voice Phishing.
+The former is called SMS phishing, and the latter one is called Voice Phishing.

 Purpose of a Phishing Attack

-The aim of Phishing attack is to make do victim following things:
+A Phishing attack aims to make do victim the following things:

-This aim is to gain sensitive information such as login credentials, ATM PINs, credit card details, social security number from victims and use that information for financial gain.
+This aims to gain sensitive information such as login credentials, ATM PINs, credit card details, social security numbers from victims and use that information for financial gain.